 In the quest to find the right customer, you’ll likely need to reach out to dozens of the wrong ones.
 On average, sales reps need to make 209 calls to secure just one appointment or meeting.
 That’s why it’s crucial to make the process as fast and efficient as possible.

-Make no mistake; cold calls are still a result-driving initiative—you just need to use the right tools and invest in technologies that optimize your approach, like outbound dialers.
+Make no mistake; cold calls are still a result-driving initiative—you just need the right technology to do it better, faster, and at scale

 See How Cloudtalk’s Dialers Can Supercharge Your Campaigns